Henry v Vieira: The Arsene Wenger proteges to move into coaching

 As Thierry Henry and Patrick Vieira prepare to face off when Monaco host Nice, we look at some other Arsene Wenger players-turned-managers.

-Both men have found life tough in the French top flight this season, with Monaco battling relegation while Nice are mid-table, Vieira having lost patience with the club's star striker Mario Balotelli.
+Things have not gone too well for Henry, who only managed his second win since taking charge in mid-October on Tuesday against Amiens.
+They remain level on points with two sides still in the bottom three.

-Another Arsenal icon is in the mix too, Monaco having signed former Spain midfielder Cesc Fabregas from Chelsea in the hope he can combine with Henry to lead the club clear of danger.
+Vieira, who returned to his homeland after honing his skills with New York City, has put Nice in the European reckoning but has seen their form stumble with back-to-back goalless draws.

-As former 'Invincibles' Henry and Vieira prepare to meet as coaches for the first time, we take a look at how other old Wenger proteges managed when they swapped the pitch for the dugout.
+As the two former 'Invincibles' prepare to meet as coaches for the first time, we take a look at how some other old Wenger proteges managed when they swapped the pitch for the dugout...

 TONY ADAMS